Bourdeaux was the representative for Georgia’s 7th congressional district and was a Democrat. She served from 2021 to 2022.

 Read our 2022 Report Card for Bourdeaux.

 Bourdeaux is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot was a member of the House of Representatives in 2022 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Bourdeaux has sponsored and cosponsored from Jan 3, 2017 to Jun 16, 2021.
+The chart is based on the bills Bourdeaux sponsored and cosponsored from Jan 3, 2017 to Dec 27, 2022.
 See full analysis methodology.